 “The rate of cancer and epilepsy in dogs is shocking,” she said, “It’s a real eye opener.
 There is a huge need for alternative [forms of nutrition and medicine].”

 Customers seek Treatibles for a myriad of reasons.
 “Many express dissatisfaction [with vet-recommended pharmaceuticals] because of the side effects, or because it wasn’t effective at all,” she said.
-Others are looking for more affordable, and naturally nutritious, options that are void of fillers.
+Others are looking for more affordable, and naturally nutritious options that are void of fillers.

 “Pet owners, once they find out that there’s a non-psychoactive option, it is kind of no brainer,” said Carella.

-Visit their website for more information, such as testimonials, lab results, ingredients, proper dosages or store locators at Treatibles.com.
+For more information, such as testimonials, lab results, ingredients, proper dosages or store locators at Treatibles.com.
 The company welcomes all questions and concerns, and encourages those who are interested to reach out.
 Treatibles are available for purchase in all 50 states.

 [useful_banner_manager banners=16 count=1]